30 Aug Test and Tag – A Comprehensive Guide

 It is the responsibility of the business owner, employer, or occupier of a premises to ensure that all portable electrical appliances are tested and tagged.
 This should be done by a qualified professional technician on a regular basis, depending on the type of equipment and its use.

 The Australian Standards govern best practice when it comes to testing and tagging electrical appliances.
-For example, insulated tools need to be tested and tagged every 6 months, while cord sets and cord extension sets need to be tested and tagged every 12 months.
 It is also important to use protective equipment when handling any electrical appliances in a hazardous or hostile environment.

-In conclusion, testing and tagging is essential for ensuring the safety of employees and those in the vicinity of any electrical appliance.
+Testing and tagging is essential for ensuring the safety of employees and those in the vicinity of any electrical appliance.
 Failing to do so can lead to fines, legal action, or worse.
-It’s therefore vital that business owners have their electrical equipment checked regularly by qualified technicians in order to minimise risk and maximise safety.
+Itโs therefore vital that business owners have their electrical equipment checked regularly by qualified technicians in order to minimise risk and maximize safety.

 Is Test and Tag a Legal Requirement?

-Testing and tagging is a vital part of keeping any workplace safe.
-It’s essential that businesses are up to date with the latest industry news and standards so that they can make sure their electrical equipment is in good working order and doesn’t pose a risk of electrocution or fire.
-As well as regularly testing and tagging electrical appliances, employers should also invest in a training program for employees to ensure they understand how to safely use the equipment.
+Having an electrical maintenance program is required and businesses have to adhere to the AS/NZS 3760:2022 standard.
+Itโs essential that businesses are up to date with the latest industry news and standards so that they can make sure their electrical equipment is in good working order and doesnโt pose a risk of electrocution or fire.